spe-fall25/student_software/README.md

     authorize-telerun
     ```

-    Enter your netid as the username.
-To obtain your token, visit this [site](https://) and authenticate with your netid.
+    Enter your netid as the username and the token provided to you to authenticate with your netid.

 6. Configure your git identity: